K-Ren0003/MSB-backend-lab/README.md

 ## Next Stage

-Day 4 will deploy the API to Kubernetes/K3s, starting with a Deployment, ClusterIP Service, and Traefik Ingress before introducing replicas, ConfigMaps, and Secrets.
+Day 5 adds Loki and Grafana for centralised logging and observability.

 This project represents hands-on educational experience, not commercial or production experience.